 If your company uses password replay SSO, then a couple of things might be true:

 - Your administrator might have already installed the browser extension on your computer.
 In most cases, you can tell if you have it installed by looking for the SailPoint icon your browser toolbar.

 You might be prompted to install the browser extension the first time you signed in to IdentityNow.

 NOTE: You can also check to see if SailPoint is in your browser's list of add-ons or extensions.
 For instructions, click on your browser:

 Updating the Browser Extension

 After the browser extension is installed on your computer, updates depend on a number of factors:

 - If your administrator installed the browser extension initially, they will upgrade it as needed.
 If you experience any problems with the browser extension or password replay apps, contact them for assistance.

 - If you installed the browser extension yourself, you'll see a prompt in the IdentityNow Launchpad as soon as a new version is available.
 You will not be able to use password replay apps until you update.

-- You have the ability to turn on automatic updates for Firefox, Chrome, and Safari browsers.
+- You have the ability to turn on automatic updates for Firefox and Chrome browsers.
 If you do, then the browser extension gets upgraded without any action required from you.
 For instructions, see How do I configure my browser to automatically update the browser software?